 Analysis of inorganic salt and nutrients were performed as a full scan of anions and cations separately.
-Generally, the results show that the content of inorganic compounds was very low in in the samples from the glacier.
+Generally, the results show that the content of inorganic compounds was low in in the samples from the glacier.
+Especially the heavy metal content is very low.

 The analysis of the two samples revealed a very low level of organic compounds in the samples from the glacier.
-All 16 PAH compounds (the US EPA standard PAH's) were below detection level (0.005 μ g/l) in the samples from Sermilik Bræ.
+All 16 PAH compounds (the US EPA standard PAH's) were below detection level (0.005 $\mu$ g/l) in the samples from Sermilik Bræ.
 The samples were also analysed for PCB content: PCB's were not detected in any of the samples.

 The samples were also analysed for 34 pesticides and degradation products of pesticides.
 These compounds are mostly herbicides and herbicide degradation products normally found in ground-water in Denmark.
 The selection contains some of the more persistent organic pesticides (POP's) including the triazines.
 Only two of the compounds were detected in the samples: 4-nitrophenole and TCA.
-The 4-nitrophenole was believed to be a result of contamination from the RILSAN bags.
+The 4-nitrophenole was believed to be a result of contamination from the Rilsan bags (see section 15.2).

-TCA was detected only in sample 2 from the Sermilik Bræ ($<0.02\mu g/l$).
+TCA was detected only in sample 2 from the Sermilik Bræ (< $0.02\mu g/l$ ).
 This compound can have both natural and anthropogenic sources; finding TCA was thus expected.
-TCA is found to be present almost all over the world (lowest analysis-result found in rainwater in Europe is 0.03 $\mu g/l$ and highest measured is 20 $\mu g/l$.
+TCA is found to be present almost all over the world (lowest analysis-result found in rainwater in Europe is 0.03 $\mu g/l$ and highest measured is 20 $\mu g/l$ .
 In the Arctic and Antarctica, TCA has been found only sporatically and in low concentrations (max.
-0.035 $\mu g/l$).
+0.035 $\mu g/l$ ).